jpb12002/Election_Analysis/README.md

         # the proposition list
         if prop_name not in prop_options:

-            # Add the candidate name to the candidate list.
+            # Add the proposition option to the proposition list.
             prop_options.append(prop_name)

-            # And begin tracking that candidate's voter count.
+            # And begin tracking that proposition option's voter count.
             prop_votes[prop_name] = 0

-        # Add a vote to that candidate's count
+        # Add a vote to that proposition option's count
         prop_votes[prop_name] += 1
 ```